Trump refused permission to build wall at Irish golf course

 The Trump Organization employs about 300 people at the resort — where the president stayed during an official visit to Ireland last year — and is one of the biggest employers in west county Clare.

-A planned 40 million euro development comprising a new ballroom, leisure facilities and 53 more holiday homes was on hold pending the board’s ruling.
+A planned 40 million euro ($43 million) development comprising a new ballroom, leisure facilities and 53 more vacation homes was on hold pending the board’s ruling.